Vericel (NASDAQ:VCEL) Shares Gap Up to $54.39

-Vericel Co.
-(NASDAQ:VCEL)’s stock price gapped up before the market opened on Thursday .
+Shares of Vericel Co.
+(NASDAQ:VCEL) gapped up prior to trading on Thursday .
 The stock had previously closed at $54.39, but opened at $55.98.
-Vericel shares last traded at $54.52, with a volume of 497 shares.
+Vericel shares last traded at $54.52, with a volume of 497 shares changing hands.

-Several brokerages have recently weighed in on VCEL.
+Several research firms recently commented on VCEL.
 TheStreet downgraded shares of Vericel from a “b-” rating to a “c+” rating in a research report on Wednesday, May 12th.
+HC Wainwright upped their price target on shares of Vericel from $60.00 to $65.00 and gave the company a “buy” rating in a research report on Thursday, May 6th.
 Zacks Investment Research downgraded shares of Vericel from a “hold” rating to a “sell” rating in a research report on Friday, July 9th.
-HC Wainwright upped their price target on shares of Vericel from $60.00 to $65.00 and gave the company a “buy” rating in a research report on Thursday, May 6th.
 Finally, Oppenheimer reiterated a “hold” rating on shares of Vericel in a research report on Wednesday, June 30th.
-One research analyst has rated the stock with a sell rating, two have issued a hold rating and six have issued a buy rating to the company.
-The company presently has an average rating of “Buy” and a consensus price target of $49.25.
+One equities research analyst has rated the stock with a sell rating, two have issued a hold rating and six have given a buy rating to the company.
+Vericel has a consensus rating of “Buy” and a consensus price target of $49.25.

 The stock has a market capitalization of $2.47 billion, a P/E ratio of 665.58 and a beta of 2.08.
 The stock’s 50 day simple moving average is $55.88.

-In other news, Director Paul K. Wotton sold 13,448 shares of the company’s stock in a transaction on Tuesday, May 11th.
-The shares were sold at an average price of $50.11, for a total transaction of $673,879.28.
-Following the transaction, the director now directly owns 21,000 shares of the company’s stock, valued at approximately $1,052,310.
-The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
-Also, COO Michael Halpin sold 20,000 shares of the company’s stock in a transaction on Monday, July 12th.
-The stock was sold at an average price of $53.54, for a total transaction of $1,070,800.00.
+In other news, COO Michael Halpin sold 20,000 shares of the company’s stock in a transaction on Monday, July 12th.
+The shares were sold at an average price of $53.54, for a total transaction of $1,070,800.00.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, VP Sean C. Flynn sold 2,800 shares of the company’s stock in a transaction on Wednesday, July 21st.
+The stock was sold at an average price of $55.01, for a total transaction of $154,028.00.
 The disclosure for this sale can be found here.
-Insiders sold a total of 51,248 shares of company stock worth $2,663,107 over the last three months.
-4.60% of the stock is currently owned by corporate insiders.
+Over the last ninety days, insiders have sold 51,248 shares of company stock worth $2,663,107.
+Corporate insiders own 4.60% of the company’s stock.

-Large investors have recently bought and sold shares of the company.
-Sowell Financial Services LLC acquired a new position in shares of Vericel during the 1st quarter worth $29,000.
-Captrust Financial Advisors acquired a new position in shares of Vericel during the 1st quarter worth $36,000.
-Rollins Financial purchased a new stake in shares of Vericel in the 4th quarter worth about $154,000.
-E Fund Management Co.
-Ltd. purchased a new stake in shares of Vericel in the 1st quarter worth about $165,000.
-Finally, USA Financial Portformulas Corp purchased a new stake in shares of Vericel in the 1st quarter worth about $203,000.
+Several institutional investors have recently added to or reduced their stakes in VCEL.
+BlackRock Inc. boosted its position in shares of Vericel by 120.5% in the 1st quarter.
+BlackRock Inc. now owns 7,260,866 shares of the biotechnology company’s stock worth $403,341,000 after buying an additional 3,967,236 shares in the last quarter.
+Fred Alger Management LLC purchased a new stake in shares of Vericel in the 1st quarter worth about $151,322,000.
+Brown Capital Management LLC boosted its position in shares of Vericel by 13.6% in the 1st quarter.
+Brown Capital Management LLC now owns 4,570,053 shares of the biotechnology company’s stock worth $253,866,000 after buying an additional 547,278 shares in the last quarter.
+Artisan Partners Limited Partnership boosted its position in shares of Vericel by 86.2% in the 1st quarter.
+Artisan Partners Limited Partnership now owns 958,446 shares of the biotechnology company’s stock worth $53,242,000 after buying an additional 443,802 shares in the last quarter.
+Finally, Principal Financial Group Inc. boosted its position in shares of Vericel by 1,688.4% in the 1st quarter.
+Principal Financial Group Inc. now owns 357,343 shares of the biotechnology company’s stock worth $19,851,000 after buying an additional 337,362 shares in the last quarter.

 Vericel Company Profile (NASDAQ:VCEL)